What is Digital Accessibility

 5.4.
 QMplus Courses

-• Use Collapsed topic format or Grid format.
-Courses that require scrolling are not easy to navigate when using assistive technologies.
-Collapsed topic format reduces vertical scrolling and allows you to highlight a particular section or current section.
-The grid format in QMplus also reduces the vertical scrolling by allowing content to be organised into sections which are accessed by clicking on large icon.
+• Courses that require scrolling are not easy to navigate when using assistive technologies.
+The collapsed topic format reduces vertical scrolling and allows you to highlight a particular section or current section.

 • Provide structure, headings and sign-posting by adding informative description for topics.
 These will inform students what they are going to learn in a particular section.
 Ensure that you use labels that contain QMplus headings as this enables visually impaired students to navigate through your course using screen reading software.